Near-Optimal Private Linear Regression via Iterative Hessian Mixing: Proof of thm:linear_reg

-and where to get the tightest guarantee, we assume that $\chi$ equals the lower part of this inequality.
-Given this, we will now aim to simplify \eqref{eq:guarantee_sketch_inside_proof} by using the values for $\widetilde{\kappa}^2$ and $\chi$ that were derived in the different cases of the algorithm.
+and the tightest guarantee we obtain is thus with the lowest possible $\chi$, and which by these choices holds w.p. at least $1 - \frac{\varrho}{2}$.
+Given this, our goal is to simplify \eqref{eq:guarantee_sketch_inside_proof} using the values for $\widetilde{\kappa}^2$ and $\chi$ that are used in the different cases of the algorithm.